A note on disjoint hypercyclicity for invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$: Introduction

 \begin{question} \textnormal{(Question 5.1 of \cite{MMP22}) Is it possible to find two reiteratively hypercyclic operators $T_{1}$, $T_{2}$ which are disjoint hypercyclic but not disjoint reiteratively hypercyclic?
 Can $T_{1}$ and $T_{2}$ be taken as unilateral weighted shifts on $c_{0}(\mathbb{N})$?} \end{question}

-We show that on a reflexive Banach space it is impossible, that is, a tuple of reiteratively hypercyclic operators on a reflexive Banach space are disjoint hypercyclic if and only if they are disjoint reiteratively hypercyclic.
+We show that on a reflexive Banach space it is impossible, that is, reiteratively hypercyclic operators on a reflexive Banach space are disjoint hypercyclic if and only if they are disjoint reiteratively hypercyclic.

-The organization of this is as follows.
-In section 2, we discuss Question \ref{qest1.1} and in section 3, we discuss Question \ref{qest1.2}.
+The organization of the paper is as follows.
+In Section 2, we give a sufficient condition for pseudo-shifts on $\ell^{p}(\mathbb{Z})$ with $1\leq p <\infty$ to be disjoint hypercyclic and concrete examples.
+In Section 3, we discuss Question \ref{qest1.1}.

-In the rest of Introduction, let us fix some notation and terminology.
+In the rest of Introduction, let us fix some notations and terminology.